-The navigation sextants purpose is to measure angles, either vertical or horizontal to obtain the necessary data to check the vessels position.
+The Marine sextant purpose is to measure angles, either vertical or horizontal to obtain the necessary data to check the vessels position.
 Latitude and longitude may be determined by a combination of sextant, chronometer and nautical almanac readings.

 This precision instrument is based on the principle, enunciated by the First Law of Light, that when a ray of light is reflected from a plane mirror, then “The angle of incidence of the ray equals the angle of reflection”.
 In the sextant a ray of light is reflected twice by two mirrors, the index and horizon mirrors, in the same plane.
 When a ray of light is reflected in this way by two plane mirrors, then the angle between the direction of the original ray and the direction of the final reflected ray

 is twice the angle between the mirrors (see Figures 1.1 and 1.2 and Plate1).